An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-An MH-60S Seahawk, attached to Helicopter Sea Combat Squadron (HSC) 12, takes off from the flight deck of the Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Philippine Sea, May 28, 2025.
+An F/A-18E Super Hornet, attached to Strike Fighter Squadron (VFA) 27, lands on the flight deck of the Nimitz-class aircraft carrier USS George Washington (CVN 73), while underway in the Philippine Sea, Aug.
+14, 2025.
 The George Washington is the U.S. Navy’s premier forward-deployed aircraft carrier, a long-standing symbol of the United States’ commitment to maintaining a free and open Indo-Pacific region, while operating alongside allies and partners across the U.S. Navy’s largest numbered fleet.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class August Clawson)
+(U.S. Navy photo by Mass Communication Specialist Seaman Nicolas Quezada)

 Guidance-Card-Icon Dept-Exclusive-Card-Icon